MichaeltheWise/ConvexHull/README.md

 ## Phase 3:
 Compute the upper tangents and lower tangents when given polygons
 ## Phase 4:
 Convex Hull divde-and-conquer algorithm using the upper and lower tangents
+## Phase 5:
+Try out some parallel processing concepts using **multiprocessing** in ParallelConvexHull